 You may experience all of these feelings and more.
 Everyone is a little different, but I’ve met enough people in diet recovery to know now that we all live through a lot of the same experiences.
 My work in teaching people how to eat intuitively involves compassion for all the weirdness and anxiety that can happen on the way to healing.

 Is it worth it?
 Well, consider this: you’re reading this for a reason, and I’m guessing it’s that eventually the reward of dieting and weight control was outpaced by the misery of food deprivation and unresolved body dissatisfaction.
 At the end of the non-diet road is something different: peace with eating and a loving truce with your body.

 Glenys Oyston is a registered dietitian and eating coach who helps people recover from toxic diet culture and eating anxiety through the non-diet approach.
 As someone who struggled with her weight, chronic hunger, and feeling out-of-control around food for years, she knows exactly what others are going through and how to get them to food freedom.
 She works with people in person in her Los Angeles office and virtually via video conference.
-This year she launched Dare to Eat, an online program that helps people to learn to eat as much as they want, without guilt, in total freedom.
 You can find her at www.daretonotdiet.com and on her podcast Dietitians Unplugged.